SAR-mango/sar-mango.github.io/_posts/2025-07-02-parabolic_sinusoid.md

     </audio>
 </div>

 We calculated earlier that the signal-to-noise ratio of the parabolic approximation is around 28.4 dB.
 While this may be decent in an electrical system, it is quite unimpressive to the ear.
-Most music is recorded using gear that provides an SNR of at least 70 dB.
+Most music is recorded using equipment that provides an SNR of at least 70 dB.
 Thus, if you listen to the clips in a quiet room (or with noise-canceling earphones), it should be fairly easy to tell them apart.
 If you listen in a noisy environment, it becomes nearly impossible to hear the difference.

 ## Concluding Thoughts
 I always love tangible connections between mathematics and the physical world.
 I take comfort in the occasional reminder that the math *works* – that these integrals and sums and Fourier series really do mean something.